 Myopia & Orthokeratology or Ortho-K

-Often referred to as nearsightedness, Myopia occurs when the eyeball grows too long.
-The resulting refractive error occurs when light is no longer bent or refracted correctly by the eye and as a result, images become blurry when at a distance.
+Often referred to as nearsightedness, Myopia is a refractive error in the eye.
+The error occurs when light is no longer bent or refracted correctly by the eye and as a result, images become blurry when at a distance.
 Close-up focusing remains fine.

 Ortho-K is Good for Athletes

 The Ortho K optometrists at Vision Source Insight Eyecare have witnessed many athletes who have undergone ortho-k treatment and achieved remarkable results.
 Ortho-K can: